MONTHLY MOVIES FROM MNFF & VTIFF

 Streaming November through June – Online and on your Smart TV!

-JANUARY PROGRAM BY
+APRIL PROGRAM BY

 MARK YOUR CALENDARS

 Split/Screen Monthly Passes are $40 [watch all the films for that month] and individual tickets cost $12.50.
 For the last remaining month that MNFF curates the Split/Screen program [May], when you purchase a Monthly Pass, you will receive immediate confirmation of that purchase from our ticketing partner Elevent.
 HERE IS THE BIG CHANGE FOR PASS BUYERS: In that purchase confirmation note, you will have direct access to the MNFF screening portal [watch.middfilmfest.org], just by clicking on the link you see below (that’s how it will look in the confirmation note) and then logging in using your Elevent email address and password (the exact same credentials you used to purchase this pass).

 Once you’ve logged into the portal, be sure to bookmark watch.middfilmfest.org in your browser and save your Elevent password for quick access.

 In other words, you will no longer receive a separate follow up email asking you to JOIN the portal.
 That more cumbersome approach has been eliminated.
 Elevent has streamlined this into a one-step process: Buy your Pass using your Elevent email address and password then login to the MNFF watch portal with the same credentials.

 [Alternatively, you can navigate to the screening portal by logging into your Elevent account at goelevent.com and by clicking the blue Log In button under Virtual Subscriptions.
 But we recommend you use the new streamlined approach described above as your first choice.]